mdtanrikulu/ens-verified/ENSIP.md

 An issuer with `supportedRecordTypes = 5` (bits 0 and 2 set) supports `identity` and `compliance` records.

-The string-based `recordType` in the text record key (Section 2) is a human-readable label.
-The bitmap is used for registry-level filtering; the string is used for on-chain key construction.
+The `supportedRecordTypes` bitmap is informational metadata — it is NOT enforced by the controller during issuance.
+The controller accepts any `recordType` string from an active issuer.
+The bitmap exists so that off-chain consumers (UIs, indexers) can filter issuers by capability without parsing record keys.
 Implementations SHOULD maintain a consistent mapping between bits and string identifiers.

 ### 10. Issuer Registry